SSB: 2200Z February 22 to 2200Z February 24

 IX.
 CLUB COMPETITION:

 Any club that submits at least three logs may enter the Club Competition.
 The name of the club must be clearly identified under club competition on the summary sheet, or summary portion of the Cabrillo log.
 Please make sure all entrants from your club use the same club name (spelled the same) in the Cabrillo entry.
 Non-compliance with this request may result in your score not being credited to your club’s entry.

 X. LOG INSTRUCTIONS:

-The submission of Cabrillo Logs is highly encouraged.
-Please submit CQ WW 160 Meter Contest logs via e-mail to <firstname.lastname@example.org> for CW and <email@example.com> for SSB.
-Logs are requested to be in the Cabrillo file format.
+The submission of Cabrillo logs is required.
+Please submit CQ WW 160 Meter Contest logs via the web upload tool found at: https://cq160.com/logcheck/

 For hardship cases that require more time for log submission, send an e-mail to <director@CQ160.com>.
 We will make every effort to accommodate you if you have a valid reason for delay.

 Cabrillo formatted logs are received by a log processing robot.
-If your log has been submitted correctly, the robot will reply with an e-mail containing a tracking (confirmation) number.
+If your log has been submitted correctly, the robot will reply with a confirmation.
 If there is a problem with your log, the robot will send you an error message containing suggestions for how to fix your log.
 Read this e-mail carefully.
 Most log submission problems are minor and can be corrected in one pass.
 Submit your log as many times as needed.
 The last submitted log will be the version that counts for your official entry.
-Once you receive a tracking number, your log has been accepted.
-Inquiries may be sent to <questions@CQ160.com>.
+You can check the status of your log at our web page Log Received tab.
+Other inquiries may be sent to <questions@CQ160.com>.

 Be sure to send in paper and diskette based logs early to ensure receipt by the deadlines.
 Unreadable paper logs will be classified as check logs.